frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise3.md

 # Exercise 3.1: Sketching Basics

 In the last exercise, you extruded an existing sketch.
-Now, you're going to **make the sketch yourself**.
+Now its your turn to **create the sketch yourself**.

 When we sketch, we use rectangles to represent box tubes in 2D, and use **dimensions** and **constraints** to lock everything into place.

-📺 Follow along with the video:
+Follow along with the video:

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/ftbpbvuZklc" frameborder="0" allowfullscreen></iframe>